 One notable exception was a flat top highboy kit.
 The box was slightly water damaged, but the parts were still in the plastic bag.
 I wasn’t worried when I bought it, but one of the back pieces was warped.
 I had to use four bar clamps to hold it flat while the glue dried.
 The result was that the highboy rocked on the uneven legs.
 But a little sanding has it standing solidly today.

 In a two cases I have had doors with pins for hinges break through the door frame.
 In one case a cabriole leg was weak and cracked during assembly.
 Still, as precision models go, THoM kits are about the highest quality I’ve seen, with the possible exception of Tamiya aircraft models of 20 years ago.

 As a lover of Colonial and Federal furniture I have a great appreciation for The House of Miniatures™ kit designs.
 They are very reminiscent of the common designs of the time period.

 As a person of modest means I very much appreciate the opportunity to own some of my favorite furniture at a fraction of the cost of owning the full-sized antique.
 As a life-long maker of scale models I appreciate the excellent precision, ease of assembly, and customizability of the kits.

 So, are they authentic reproductions?
 In my opinion, the word “reproductions” is a bit of hyperbole.
 The styles are authentic enough, but a reproduction suggests a near duplication.
-These kits are better described as models or representations.
+A better description is models or representations.
 The word “replicas”, with its more informal connotation, would probably have sufficed.

 Do you disagree?
-Am I being too picky about them being called authentic reproductions?
+Am I being too picky about calling them authentic reproductions?
 I’d really like to hear your take on the THoM tag line.
 You are always welcome to comment here or over at the Facebookpage.